yehia67/documentation/getting-started/0.1/introduction/nodes.md

 # What is a node?

-**A node is a device that has read and write access to the Tangle in an IOTA network.
-All nodes store a copy of the Tangle and a record of addresses that hold IOTA tokens.
-Clients can send their bundles to any node in an IOTA network so it can validate the transactions, attach them to the Tangle, and forward them to other nodes.**
+**Nodes are the devices that make up an IOTA network.
+Like any distributed system, the nodes in an IOTA network are interconnected and gossip information among each other.
+So, when one node, no matter where it is in the world, receives a transaction, it will be forwarded to every other node in the network.
+This way, all nodes in an IOTA network can validate all transactions and store them.**

+The collection of transactions that the nodes store is called [the Tangle](../introduction/the-tangle.md), and only nodes have direct access to it.

+Because only nodes have access to the Tangle, the IOTA protocol uses a client/server model where clients connect to nodes to request access to it.

 IOTA is a permissionless DLT.
 So, anyone can run a node, including individuals and businesses.